 Make sure your credit is where it needs to be

-Having a good credit score makes you royalty in the loan world.
-You’ll qualify for the best rates, the highest loan amounts, and the best discounts.
+Having a good credit score qualifies you for the best rates, the highest loan amounts, and the best discounts.
 If you have subpar credit, consider taking the time to focus on improving it before applying for loans.

 Prequalify, if possible

-Some companies, like Credibly, for example, allow you to prequalify so you can see if it’s worth submitting a full application.
-Prequalification comes with a soft credit check, which means it won’t be affected, so it’s always worth doing if you can.
+Some companies allow you to prequalify so you can see if it’s worth submitting a full application.
+Prequalification comes with a soft credit check, which means your score won’t be affected, so it’s always worth doing if you can.

 - Purchase or repair equipment - Farming equipment comes at a high cost, so it can be difficult to repair or completely replace equipment without a loan.

-- Purchase livestock - If you’re in the business of cattle farming (or any other livestock), you can use a farm loan to purchase additional head of livestock if the need arises.
+- Purchase livestock - If you’re in the business of cattle farming (or any other livestock), you can use a farm loan to purchase additional heads of livestock if the need arises.

-- Hire extra workers - Farms rely on seasonal and migrant workers more so than other industries, and many farmers need to hire a lot of workers at once.
+- Hire extra workers - Farms rely on seasonal and migrant workers more so than other industries, and many farmers need to hire many workers at once.
 It can be difficult to truly get the help you need, but farm loans can help you employ the right people at a fair price.

-Farm loans come in a variety of types that support different farmers.
-Whether you’re a beginner or a seasoned farmer looking to continue growing your business, a farm loan could work for you.
+Agriculture business loans come in a variety of types that support different farmers.
+Whether you’re a beginner farmer or a seasoned farmer looking to continue growing your business, an agriculture loan could work for you.
 The companies on our list offer different loan amounts and credit requirements, so most farmers should be able to qualify through at least one lender.